tari3x/csec-modex/README.markdown

 - camlidl.
 You can get it with opam by running "opam install camlidl".

-- the curses library (libncurses-devel in Cygwin) is required by CIL
+- the curses library (libncurses-devel in Cygwin), which is required by CIL

 How to use
 ==========